utsav0/daily-dev-tips/src/pages/posts/css-grid-introduction.md

 }
 ```

-Note we add the `grid-gap` property, if we leave that out, the columns will be stuck to each other.
+Note we add the `grid-gap` property.
+If we leave that out, the columns will be stuck to each other.
 The template will work by defining it will have four small columns.

 See and test it on Codepen.